 Reserve items are located behind the Circulation Desk and available on request.
 Student-oriented single-volume hornbooks and study aids, some multi-volume legal treatises, and other heavily used books may be found there.
-Materials on reserve may be identified using InfoHawk.
+Materials on reserve may be identified using the library catalog.
 Reserve items are generally available for use within the library for a period of four hours.

 Faculty may place specific items on reserve for their courses.
-These course reserve items may be requested by the name of the professor or by the course.
-In addition, some law school examinations from prior semesters are held on reserve under the professor's name, in addition to them being available via ICON, the university's web-based course management system.
+These "course reserve" items may be requested by the name of the professor or by the name of the course.

 Federal law materials are housed exclusively on Level 2; these materials include the Federal Register, the Code of Federal Regulations, the United States Code, United States Code Annotated and United States Code Service, all of the federal court reports, the federal digests, and major secondary resource titles.

 The Law Library collects legal materials from the 50 states and the District of Columbia, along with United States Territories.
-These materials are housed on Level 3, with the exception of Iowa materials.
+These materials are housed on Level 3, with the exception of the Iowa Collection.

 The Iowa Collection is shelved on Level 2 to provide a more convenient location for local users of Iowa law.
 It is as comprehensive as possible, with primary and secondary law materials, as well as government reports and continuing legal education materials.

 Like most of the other materials in the library, periodicals are classified according to the Library of Congress classification system.
-Anglo-American periodicals are classified K1-K30 and are located on Level 2 of the library.
-Foreign, international and comparative legal periodicals are classified JX1-JX18 and are located on Level G. Unbound issues of selected titles of foreign, international and comparative journals are displayed on special slanted shelves near the computers on Level G. State and city bar journals are classified KF200 and are located on Level 1.
+Anglo-American periodicals are classified K 1-K 30 and are located on Level 2 of the library.
+Unbound issues of selected titles are displayed on special slanted shelves near the Reading Area on Level 2.
+Foreign, international and comparative legal periodicals are classified JX 1-JX 18 and are located on Level G. Unbound issues of selected titles of foreign, international and comparative journals are displayed on special slanted shelves near the computer on Level G. State and city bar journals are classified KF 200 and are located on Level 1.

-Recent issues of magazines, newspapers, and other periodicals are available near the couches on Level 2.
+Recent issues of magazines, newspapers, and other periodicals are available in the Reading Area near the couches on Level 2.

-Audiovisual (including DVDs and CDs) and microform materials are located in Room 130 (Special Services) on Level 1 of the library.
+Audiovisual and microform materials are located in Room 130 on Level 1 of the library.

 Oversize materials of all classifications, including government documents, are located on Level G on the north side of the building, two left turns off the elevator or the stairs.